neomjs/neo/buildScripts/README.md

 The build-all program is using the -n (noquestions) option.
 Take a look at the next section for details on those.

 1. The program starts with a npm install.
-You can disable it using the -l option.
 2. It builds the themes next (-t option) => <a href="#build-themes">build-themes</a>
 3. It builds the threads (-w option) => <a href="#build-threads">build-threads</a></br>
 -w is a shortcut for "workers", since -t was already taken.